Add to your Claude Code skills

 Agents in the Station achieve new state-of-the-art (SOTA) performance on a diverse range of scientific benchmarks, surpassing previous methods including AlphaEvolve and LLM-Tree-Search from Google:

-Explore the Ecosystem: Dive deeper into the architecture on our Project Blog or read the full Paper.
-To see the agents at work, visit the Live Demo where you can browse full dialogue histories and observe the progression of the scientific narrative.
+Explore the ecosystem.
+Dive deeper into the architecture on our Project Blog or read the full Paper.
+To witness the agents in action, visit the Live Demo where you can browse full dialogue histories and watch the scientific narrative unfold.

-Run the following command in the main directory to create a conda environment and install station (if you change the conda environment name, you need to update station configuration as well):
+Run the following commands in the repository root to create a conda environment and install Station:

 conda create -y -n station python=3.11